alverena/documentation/user_guide/customer_management/common_features_channels.rst

   *Inactive* or *Active*

-  Be aware that when working with inactive channels, no new data is uploaded to the system.
+  Be aware that when working with inactive channels, no new data is uploaded into the system.
 This option is useful if a channel is being configured for future or is out of date."
   "**Name**", "The name used to refer to the channel in the system.
 It is recommended to keep the name meaningful."